kanwal-zahra11/week-3-password-generator/README.md

-# Random Password Generator
+# Password Generator (Project 3)

-A simple Python command-line tool that generates a secure, random password based on a length entered by the user.
+This is a small Python project I made where the program creates a random password for you.
+You just tell it how long you want the password and it does the rest.

-## Features
+## What it does

-- Asks the user for the desired password length (4–64 characters, 15+ recommended)
+- Asks you how long you want your password (anywhere from 4 to 64 characters, though 15+ is what's actually recommended for it to be secure)
-- Generates a random password using letters, numbers, and special characters
+- Randomly picks letters, numbers, and symbols to build the password
-- Makes sure the password always has at least one letter, one number, and one symbol
+- Double checks the password has at least one letter, one number and one symbol in it, if not it just generates again
-- Calculates the password's entropy (in bits) and shows its strength rating (Very Weak to Very Strong)
+- At the end it also tells you the entropy of the password (basically a number that tells how hard it would be to guess/crack) and gives it a rating from Very Weak to Very Strong
-- Uses Python's `secrets` module instead of `random` for cryptographically secure randomness

-## Modules Used
+## Modules I used

-- `secrets` – generates cryptographically secure random choices
-- `string` – provides ready-made character sets (letters, digits, punctuation)
+- `secrets` - this is what actually picks the random characters.
+I initially thought of using `random` but turns out that one isn't actually safe for passwords since it can be predicted, `secrets` is the proper one to use for this kind of stuff
+- `string` - just has the letters/numbers/symbols already defined so I didn't have to type them all out manually
-- `math` – used to calculate password entropy
+- `math` - used this for the entropy calculation (log2 stuff)

-## How to Run
+## How to run it

 ```bash
 python password_generator_student_symbols.py
 ```

-Then enter the desired password length when prompted.
+it'll just ask you for a length and print out the password after that.

-## Example Output
+## Example

 ```
 Enter password length (4-64, 15+ recommended by NIST): 16